 Nichol met Brian in the autumn of 2013 at a meeting to discuss the starting of the Scottish Arts Council, Nichol started to see more of Brian’s art.
 “I greatly admired it,” Nichol recalls.
 “Still, I hadn’t made the connection to the musician I had idolised when I was at art school.”

 Graduating from Glasgow School of Art in 1983, The Big Dish split up in 1990, but Brian remained in the musical world in various guises until 2006 when he circled back to his first love – painting.

-The mix of the abstract and the figurative at first seems incongruous.
+Brian’s paintings demonstrate a huge range of techniques from figurative to abstract.
 In his figurative work there are delicate drawings at the Falls of Clyde.
-He draws inspiration from the landscape immediately surrounding his home in the South side of Glasgow, from the Scottish islands, the shores of the Forth.
+He draws inspiration from the landscape immediately surrounding his home in the South side of Glasgow, from the Scottish islands and the shores of the Forth.

 With Brian’s abstract work, closer examination rewards the viewer with a rich and varied range of mark making and use of colour.
 This can be seen in his painting ‘Caol Isla’, a vivid depiction of the peat smoke and green pastures seen at Caol Ila distillery in Islay, across the water from Jura.

 “I’ve always liked the sound of Jura,” said Brian.
 “Walking north from port Askaig ferry, you walk along the foreshore in front of the Caol Ila distillery.
 The view back toward the distillery and the port is always lovely.”